 When it comes to Westerns, many people think the genre peaked in the '50s and '60s.
 However, it wasn't until the '90s that Dr. Quinn, Medicine Woman hit the air.
 Taking place in the 1800s, a wealthy doctor named Michaela Quinn moves from Boston to the Wild West after her father dies.
-When she arrives, she takes on a motherly role for her nieces and nephews while juggling her own practice — as the first female doctor the small town of Colorado Springs had ever seen.
+When she arrives, she takes on a motherly role for her friend's children while juggling her own practice — as the first female doctor the small town of Colorado Springs had ever seen.

 The series wasn't expected to be picked up at all, but ran for six seasons, from 1993 to 1998.
 Here are some things you might not know about Dr. Quinn, Medicine Woman.

 Joe Lando is almost as rugged as Sully